 Challenge number Detail of challenge 1 A lack of resources means that many of our families cannot give their children the enrichment opportunities they deserve and need.
 2 The long-term impact of Covid means that many of our children still have social, emotional and self-regulation issues that will affect their ability to be a well-rounded citizen and to live a fulfilled life in the future.
 This also impacts on their attainment.
-3 Narrow the attainment gap between our disadvantaged and non-disadvantaged pupils.
+3 Narrow the attainment gap between our disadvantaged and non- disadvantaged pupils.
 4 Build up resilience and perseverance amongst the pupils.
 5 High mobility and EAL.
-Approximately one third of our pupils arrive at Broomhill with little or no English.
+Approximately 63% of our pupils arrive at Broomhill with little or no English.
 6 To improve attendance, particularly our persistent absence and children who are consistently late.
 This impacts on their attainment.
 7 To ensure that live marking is effective in that the children receive feedback at the point of learning and that work is edited within the lesson and mistakes not repeated.
 8 To have consistency in the retention of key knowledge across all subjects.
-9 We have more children with high needs than in previous years.
+9 As a school, we are receiving more children with high needs year on year.